top1944/duckuments/docs/atoms_85_fall2017_projects/14_controllers/30-final-project-report-controllers.md

 #### Curvature estimation benchmark

-In this section we want to evaluate the curvature estimation performance.
+In this section,  we want to evaluate the curvature estimation performance.
 What the curvature estimator basically does is dividing the input image into several circular sections with equi-radial distance to the Duckiebot.
 From each section it derives the pose and evaluates, how it changes in these sections.
 This will tell us, how the road in front of the Duckiebot looks like.
 Then again, this feature has an impact on the lane following performance of the Duckiebot since the processing power of the raspberry pi is limited and any added latency will slow the bot down.

 <center><img figure-id="fig:perf_curvature_estim" figure-caption="Performance for different numbers of belief images from 1 to 7 where the first image is for the actual pose estimation and the further ones are for the curvature estimation (curvature resolution)." src="perf_curvature_estim.png" alt="Performance evaluation of curvature estimation" style="width: 400px;"/></center>